 Philanthropy is supporting incredible work for the greater good.
 But in the ways we talk about that work, we could do better.
-Even as we evolve to meet the compounding challenges that society faces, trust in institutions, including philanthropy, is falling.
+Even as we evolve to meet the compounding challenges that society faces, trust in institutions, including philanthropy, is at record lows.

 • Insights about how audiences with different demographics, ideologies, and experiences receive stories about philanthropy;

-• Guidance on the types of stories that will bring more transparency and clarity to your work;
+• Actionable guidance on the types of stories and the specific language that will bring more transparency and clarity to your work; and

-• Reflections from individuals in the policy sphere about philanthropy;
+• Reflections from individuals policymaker staff about philanthropy.

 Questions?